 - If the levels are normal (BNP ≤100 pg/ml), heart failure is unlikely and other diagnoses should be considered.

 Very high levels of serum natriuretic peptides (≥400 pg/ml) carry a poor prognosis.
 Natriuretic peptide levels may also be elevated in other conditions such as chronic hypoxaemia, renal dysfunction, advanced age, liver cirrhosis and sepsis.

-The ESC guidelines place almost equal emphasis on the role of the 12-lead ECG.
-This not only identifies potential aetiological factors, but is also necessary for treatment decisions, eg rate control and anticoagulation for AF or pacing for bradycardia.
+The European Society of Cardiology (ESC) guidelines place almost equal emphasis on the role of the 12-lead ECG.
+This not only identifies potential aetiological factors but is also necessary for treatment decisions - eg, rate control and anticoagulation for AF or pacing for bradycardia.
 A normal ECG makes LVSD unlikely (negative predictive value of 98%).

 - Blood tests: FBC, U&E and creatinine, LFTs, glucose, fasting lipids, TFTs; consider cardiac enzymes if an undiagnosed MI is possible in the preceding few days.